-71Note that we assume that an individual's degree of miscalibration is constant over time.
-Experimental studies on miscalibration like Jonsson and Allwood (2003) or Glaser et al. (2004) find evidence on this kind of stability over time.
+$^{^{58}}$ Note that we assume that an individual's degree of miscalibration is constant over time.
+Experimental studies on miscalibration find evidence on this kind of stability over time (see Jonsson and Allwood, 2003 or Glaser et al., 2004)

-72Further support for this line of argument comes form the finding that both miscalibration measures are positively correlated with the fraction of options individuals actually obtained (Rho=0.4606 for miscalibration company and Rho=0.3515 for miscalibration market; with both correlation coefficients being significant at the 5% level).
-These results shows that more miscalibrated individuals asked for a smaller fraction of the options they were offered by the company.
-Abstracting from financial constraints, these figures indicate again that more miscalibrated individuals seem to underestimate the value of stock options.
-Recall that employees opted on average for only 76.6% of the options they were offered, see Footnote 59 for further details.
+$^{^{59}}$ Further support for our argumentation comes form the finding that both miscalibration measures are positively correlated with the fraction of options that individuals effectively obtained (Rho = 0.4606 for miscalibration company and Rho = 0.3515 for miscalibration market; with both correlation coefficients being significant at the 5% level).
+These results shows that more miscalibrated individuals asked for a smaller percentage of options relative to what they were offered by the company.
+Abstracting from financial constraints, these figures again indicate that more miscalibrated individuals seem to underestimate the value of stock options.